nwfsc-fram/boatnet-module/CONTRIBUTING.md

 tsconfig --init
 ```
 * See `bn-test-example` for examples, and configure your `package.json` and `tsconfig.json` accordingly (this will build to `lib/`)
+* Note that modules with Vue support is more complex, still working on docs for that.
+See existing examples.

 ## Test by using npm link or yarn link, before you publish
 ### yarn link method